eonist/Babel/README.md

 ### Description:

-Babel translates to the desired languages via github actions.
-Translations are handled automatically with your own open-ai api key, everytime you change `Localizable.strings` in your babel fork.
-Slack gets notified on completion.
-And your app loads the latest localisations automaticall via SPM if you setup periodical daily release.
+Babel automatically translates your app into desired languages using GitHub Actions.
+By providing your own OpenAI API key, translations are handled every time you update the `Resources/en.lproj/Localizable.strings` file in your Babel fork.
+Upon completion, a Slack notification is sent to inform you of the update.
+Additionally, your app will load the latest localizations automatically via Swift Package Manager (SPM) if you set up periodic daily releases.

+### Features:

+- 🔑 **Bring Your Own OpenAI Key**: Use your personal OpenAI API key for secure and controlled access.
+- 🚀 **Automatic Translations on Push**: Trigger translations effortlessly every time you push updates.
+- 💰 **Cost-Efficient Token-Based Pricing**: Pay only for what you use; the first $5 is covered by OpenAI.
+- 🌍 **Supports All Languages**: Translate into any number of languages, from one to hundreds.
+- ✅ **Built-In Unit Tests**: Ensure reliability with comprehensive automated testing.
+- 🔔 **Slack Notifications on Completion**: Receive instant updates on translation status directly in Slack.

 ### Problem:

-1. Translating your `Localizable.strings` into every language is a pain
+1. Manually translating your `Resources/en.lproj/Localizable.strings` file into multiple languages is tedious and time-consuming.
-2. Manual processes are error prone.
-And time consuming.
+2. Manual processes are error-prone and inefficient.
-3. Only devs can ensure pipeline works when new translations are needed (often)
+3. Frequent translation updates require developers to maintain the pipeline, limiting who can manage translations.

 ### Solution:

-1. Use the power of OpenAI models, from gpt3.5 to o1 and beyond to auto translate 1 or 100s of languages at scale.
+1. Leverage the power of OpenAI models, like GPT-3.5 and GPT-4, to automatically translate into one or hundreds of languages at scale.
-2. General language Unit-tests are included and makes sure translations are reliable.
-Get notified on slack if the translations succeeded or failed.
-And block deploys.
+2. Integrate comprehensive language unit tests to ensure translations are reliable, receive Slack notifications upon success or failure, and block deployments if necessary.
-3. Since Babel live in its own fork.
-Even non devs can edit clear text and hit the commit button.
-And babel takes care of the rest.
-This requires that you have setup auto deploying for the app-store etc.
+3. With Babel existing in its own fork, even non-developers can edit plain text and commit changes.
+Babel handles the rest, provided you have set up automatic deployments for the App Store or other platforms.

-### Features:

-- Bring your own Open-ai key
-- Trigger translations on push
-- Token based pricing.
-(First $5 is on OpenAI)
-- Supports all languages (1..100s)
-- Unit-tests built in
-- Slack notification on complete

 ### Installation: